-In accordance with the Company's bylaws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Group transfers 10% of the net income for the year to a statutory reserve until such reserve equals 30% of its share capital.
-The statutory reserve in the condensed consolidated interim financial statements is the statutory reserve of the Group.
-This reserve currently is not available for distribution to the shareholders of the Group.
+In accordance with the Company's bylaws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Company transfers 10% of the net income for the year to a statutory reserve until such reserve equals 30% of its share capital.
+Since the Company has reached the required reserve level, therefore, no additional transfers are required to be made as at period end.

+The statutory reserve in the condensed consolidated interim financial statements is the statutory reserve of the Company.
+This reserve currently is not available for distribution to the shareholders of the Company.